Skip to main content

 “You have stopped communications!”
 Dheer frowned.

 “Your daughter?
-You are prettier than the mother.”
+You are prettier than your mother.”
 His words clearly made the mother blush.

 Dheer dismissed it with a rather eager “But Shakti before Pratap?”